 In the case of existing buildings, protective measures against flood damage should be realised as far as possible, e. g. in the course of repairs or conversion measures.

-This guideline doesn't cover Industrial and commercial business isn't covered by this guideline, primarily due to some particular aspects of business operation.
+This guideline doesn't cover Industrial and commercial business, primarily due to some very specific aspects of business operation.

 3 Definitions

 Flash flood: Flooding due to heavy rain